shivam24a/Image-Steganography/README.md

 you have to sepratly download theses above module and install them then simply by executing app.py file

+##
+When You will run the program ,in image address you have to give image address like:
+/home/mypc/Desktop/image.png<br>
+if image file is in Image-Steganograpy folder then you can directly give image name as image address eg: image.png
+##

 <a href="https://opensource.org/licenses/MIT">
     <img src="https://img.shields.io/badge/License-MIT-red.svg"
       alt="License: MIT" />